freestyletear/personal-developer-blog/README.md

 ## Description

+This application shows random quotes and it's authors to the users.
+The users can register to the app and log in to post their quotes or blogs on the website.
+They can also comment on other user's post, comment on their own or delete their comments if they found innapropriate.
+The application shows the date when the post was posted and also when the comment was posted.

 ## User Story

 1. As a user, I would like to see the blogs other people have posted.